-Faced with a deluge of applications, they weed out unsuitable candidates through a variety of tactics, but the first step is to usually disqualify those, whose resumes look, feel or smell “too junior”.
+Faced with a deluge of applications, they weed out unsuitable candidates through a variety of tactics.
+Still, the first step is to usually disqualify those whose resumes look, feel or smell “too junior”.

-This is where your choice of action verbs for your resume becomes critical.
+This is where your choice of action verbs in your executive resume becomes critical.